 There are many anecdotes about broken bikes that show 100% regardless of how much resistance is actually added, but it’s probably safe to assume that they are a pretty small minority.
 If, however, there are some percentage of bikes that people can pedal at 100% resistance (with difficulty, as the proud social media posters note), it begs the question of whether your 100% resistance is the same as my 100% resistance.

 This all comes back to “calibration”.
-Calibration is the act of accurately setting the measuring devices, and it is performed at the factory.
-Presumably, there can be some change over time (“drift” is what it’s called), so the calibration tools are included with your bike when it is delivered to you.
+Calibration is the act of accurately setting the measuring devices, and in the case of these bikes, is performed at the factory.
+Presumably, there can be some change over time (“drift” is what it’s called) or calibration could be affected by jostling that occurs during the delivery and installation of your bike, so the calibration tools are included with your bike when it is delivered to you.
 (Anybody have their bike calibrated by the installers?
 Didn’t think so.
 Anybody want those guys making adjustments on your bike?
 Didn’t think so.)
 I won’t go into the specifics of calibration, but you can do an internet search to find Peloton’s own instructional video.
-I’ve been through the video and, in my humble opinion, there remain opportunities for a fairly high degree of variance in their process.
+I’ve been through the video and, in my humble opinion, their process still includes a fair bit of subjectivity that could lead to variations even across “calibrated” bikes.

 So, how do you trust that the resistance numbers (and, by extension, the all-important output numbers) are the same from bike to bike?
 This would seem to be nearly impossible to know.
 To accurately determine if the amount of effort needed to turn one bike’s flywheel is equal to the effort required for another bike one would need additional equipment, such as replacement crank arms or pedals with power meters built-in.
 Of course, THOSE devices would need to be calibrated, too!